What It's All About

 One Semester Certificate

-For those interested in pursing a career focused entirely on skin care, the esthetics certificate can be completed in one semester.
-This program provides skills in the study of the skin as it pertains to the head, face and neck.
-Students will experience learning through guided practice by skilled faculty.
-Topics will include: sanitation, safety, general anatomy and physiology, disorders and diseases of the skin, artistic principles, skin care techniques and temporary hair removal.
-After completing the certificate students will be eligible to take the Michigan State Board examination.
+The Esthetics program is the study of the skin as it pertains to the head, face and neck, and is for those interested in pursing a career focused entirely on skin care.
+Students will gain skills through guided practice by knowledgeable faculty, training on topics including sanitation, safety, general anatomy and physiology, disorders and diseases of the skin, artistic principles, skin care techniques, and temporary hair removal.
+After completing the esthetics certificate, students will be eligible to take the Michigan State Board Examination.

 Program Outline